qiyanjun/books2read/_posts/2015-06-10-financeBooks.md

   + live below your means and prioritize financial security over social standing;
   + investing the rest, over time you're going to be in great shape.
   + interesting observation: Parents giving money to their children develops and reinforces poor financial habits.

+#### five tips for people saving for retirement.
+1. Start saving now
+2. Invest in low-cost index funds
+3. Ask if your adviser is a fiduciary
+4. Gradually shift investments from stocks to bonds as getting older
+5. Keep your fees under 1%

 ### Thinking and grow rich